 Include a description of the low-alcohol refreshments you will have available (e.g. beer).

-Managers should not be rostered to work for excessive hours and you must keep in mind the requirements of employment law.
+- Managers should not be rostered to work for excessive hours and you must comply with New Zealand employment laws.

 Safe transport options

-You need to provide help with and information about alternative forms of transport from your business for both staff and patrons.
+You need to provide help with and information about alternative forms of transport from your business for patrons.

-The information should be available in a readable form, either a poster, brochure or handout.
+- that information will be available in a readable form - either a poster, brochure or handout.

-You also need to show how you make sure all staff are aware of transport options information so that staff can give that information to customers if requested.
+- you make sure all staff are aware of transport options information so that staff can give that information to customers if requested.

 When you need to promote your licensed premises, take care not to hold promotions that conflict with the act.